Health Care & Medication

 How do I know if I'm eligible for an MSP in Florida?

 In general, you must either be enrolled in Medicare or expect to enroll soon.
 Each Medicare Savings Program has its own income limit (the maximum amount of income you can earn in a year to qualify).
-Current MSP income limits are:
+The monthly income limits for MSPs in Florida are listed below and are effective as of April 1, 2025:

 Learn more about MSP income limits.
 If you need help with your Medicare costs, you should apply for the MSPs—even if you think your income might be too high.
 Certain types of income are not counted, and the only way to know for certain if you qualify is to apply.